LucasDelfino92/morrowindsharp/mw#.md

 > Whenever you are asked to install a mod from Nexus, limit yourself to the main file, unless explicitly told to install a different file.
 Likewise, if there are multiple main files present, you will be told which one you need to install.

-### Installing multiple files from a same Nexus mod with Mod Organizer 2
+### Installing multiple files from a same Nexus page with Mod Organizer 2

 There will be times when you will be asked to install multiple files from the same mod page.
 These can be either updates or optional files regarding a given mod, or multiple different mods from the same page, usually compilation pages for minor mods which the author didn't think deserved individual mod pages.